 Incidents/controversies and reputational risks are considered as part of the ESG assessment process.
 The issuer ESG evaluation process provides an avenue for identification of areas where issuers may have heightened exposure to potential ESG related incidents, either through industry/operational exposure or weak management/mitigation of risks and resultant poor performance.
-In terms of responding to material ESG incidents/controversies where this has been identified, this is a collaborative effort between the investment manager's ESG investment function and the investment teams, primarily with the investment analyst covering the issuer/sector/region.
+In terms of responding to material ESG incidents/controversies where this has been identified, this is a collaborative effort between the fixed income members of the investment manager's Responsible Investment team and the investment teams, primarily with the investment analyst covering the issuer/sector/region.
 In some instances, it may require issuer engagement to better understand the situation, the management response and any actions resulting from this.
 In other cases, engagement may require the investment manager to suggest changes to existing issuer ESG practices to mitigate further risks.